EmilRamsvik/Digital-Garden/content/Politics/Politics.md

 - Politics is weird, man; I got my definition of Fascism from a guy on YouTube.
 - Hitchens's life biography is very good when it comes to understanding some of the trends and political movements in the 20th century.
 Good name as well, [Hitch 22](../Books/Book%20Reviews/Fiction/Memoirs/Hitch%2022.md)
 - People convince themselves of anything.
 It is a scary thought.
+- One interesting thing about the politics is the concept of tradeoffs, and its importance in politics.
+Politicians in communication never ever talk about tradeoffs, but in practice they are masters of tradeoffs.
+That is also why independents often are quite dogmatic and intersting but politicians are boring.
+- For the left, everything is politics.
+For the right, you have the civil society.
+Important to understand what they mean about the difference.